-On 2 May 1992, Gary Winston Lineker scored his final goal in English football as Tottenham Hotspur lost 3-1 to Manchester United.
-Following the game, players, managers and fans across the UK began to pay tribute to a man who had spent the last ten years terrorising defences in both Spain and England; a man one goal shy of equalling Bobby Charlton’s goalscoring record for England; a man who had never received a booking in his entire career.
+ON 2 MAY 1992, Gary Lineker scored his final goal in English football as Tottenham Hotspur lost 3-1 to Manchester United.
+Following the game, players, managers and fans across the UK began to pay tribute to a man who had spent the last 10 years terrorising defences in both Spain and England; a man one goal shy of equalling Bobby Charlton’s goalscoring record for England; a man who had never received a booking in his entire career.
 For a decade, Lineker had been an English icon and now he was leaving the British Isles for pastures new.

 He had one last adventure left, this time in Japan, the Land of the Rising Sun.

 Lineker was going to receive a lucrative deal from a team called Nagoya Grampus Eight.
 Based in Nagoya, Grampus Eight seemed a bizarre move for a man still regarded as one of the greatest footballers in England at that time.
 After all, Lineker was the second highest goalscorer in England during his final season at Spurs, just one goal short of Arsenal’s Ian Wright.
 The incredulity of the English press led to some very derisive and downright insulting reports.
 One reporter took particular glee, noting:

 “Lineker … appears happy earning a huge paycheck and content with his decision to retire from competition in Europe to play in third-rate stadiums in a league that is, as he puts it, ‘in its infancy’.”

 So how did Gary Lineker end up in Japan, playing in ‘third rate stadiums’?